zapek/Xeres/README.md

 	./gradlew bootRun

-To pass Xeres arguments, just use the args feature, for example:
+To pass arugments to Xeres, just use the args feature, for example:

 	./gradlew bootRun --args="--no-gui --fast-shutdown"

 (Use ``--help`` to know all arguments)

-## Database debugging
+### Database Debugging

 With IntelliJ Ultimate, create the following Database connection with the built-in Datagrip client (aka the _Database_ tool window)